Kaedim/working-at-kaedim/README.md

 - Where are you currently based?
 - Do you want to work in the office 5 days a week?

-If you are a 3D Artist interested in joining our global team of 3D Artists, please get in touch with recruiting3d@kaedim.com for more information about the hiring process.
+If you are a 3D Artist interested in joining our **global, remote** team of 3D Artists, please contact recruiting3d@kaedim.com for more information about the hiring process.
+All other roles are 5 days in the office.

 ## What do we do

 We are an AI startup building Machine Learning algorithms to turn images into digital 3D models.
-We have the most accurate, game-ready 2d → 3d asset generation pipeline by using our AI and in-house art team.
-Currently, we are offering a 10x speed up to 3D asset creation pipelines of game developers, working with partners like Netflix, Voodoo, Upland, Azra Games.
+Our 3D reconstructions and team of expert 3D artists combine to deliver production-ready 3D models 10x faster.
+We have the most accurate, game-ready 2D to 3D asset generation pipeline, and currently, we are supporting the 3D asset creation pipelines of 250+ companies, including some of the biggest game developers, e-commerce and product design companies.

 ## Vision and mission